Muhammad-Awais-Tariq/Release_Radar/README.md

 # 🎬 Release Radar

 An AI-powered movie discovery app that tells you what's releasing soon — and *why* it's worth watching.
-Pick a genre and describe your mood, and an AI agent reviews a pool of upcoming movies and picks the 3 that actually fit, with a reason for each.
+Pick a genre and describe your mood, and an **AI agent** searches a live movie database on its own terms, decides which 3 releases actually fit, and explains why.
 Built with a **Streamlit** frontend and an **n8n** workflow as the backend, so the API keys and decision-making logic never touch the client side.

 ## Features

 - Browse upcoming movie releases filtered by genre (Action, Horror, Sci-Fi, Comedy, and 14 more)
 - Describe your mood in plain language (e.g. *"something dark and slow-paced"*) and get picks tailored to it
-- An AI agent (Google Gemini) makes the actual selection not a fixed sort/filter reasoning over a pool of 10 candidates to choose the best 3
+- An **AI Agent** (Google Gemini) owns the search itself — it decides when and how to query TMDB (which sort order, which date range, whether to search again with different parameters), rather than being handed a fixed, pre-fetched list
-- Every recommended movie comes with a short AI-written explanation of why it fits your mood
+- The agent then reasons over whatever it finds and picks the best 3, writing a short AI-written explanation of why each fits your mood
 - Backend logic fully separated from the frontend via an n8n webhook
-- Importable n8n workflow the whole backend can be recreated in one click
+- Importable n8n workflow — the whole backend can be recreated in one click

 ## How the Program Works